istiakbinmahmod/istiakbinmahmod/README.md

 ### About Me

 Hello there!
 CSE graduate from BUET.
+I am now working as a Software Engineering Intern @ Optimizely.
+Before that, I worked as Assistant Software Engineer @ CNS Limited.

 Feel free to contact me via email (istiakmahmod842@gmail.com) or other social media (link below).